-P Aa x Aa G (A)(a) (A)(a) An example of the action of a lethal gene.
+An example of the action of a lethal gene.
 A dominant gene A determines a grey color of wool in sheep, and in a homozygous state it produces a lethal action (due to underdevelopment of the stomach in lambs).

-F1 Aa Aa aa A recessive gene a determines a black color of wool.
+A recessive gene a determines a black color of wool.
 Instead of an expected ratio 3:1 we get the ratio 2:1 on the phenotype and genotype.

 The pleotropic action of the gene - one gene is responsible for manifestation of several characters.
-An example, the syndrome of "blue scleras": a gene causes a blue color of scleras, fragile nails and congenital deafness in humans.
+An example, the syndrome of "blue scleras": a gene causes a blue color of scleras, fragile bones and congenital deafness in humans.